hongthang152/rebel-test/README.md

 ## Getting started
-Please ensure you have Node installed
+Please ensure you have Node and Git installed
 1) Create an empty project folder
 2) In your shell terminal
 ```